tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 Parts of the program are obfuscated or removed.

-- You'd know that if you read the `--about` option text.
+- More information is in the `--about` option text.

 ### <a name='Example'></a>Example

-The future `sim` command runs individual game simulations and produces a detailed log of events and statistics within each round.
-It can also run high-performance Monte Carlo simulations to generate a CSV file with results and statistics from thousands or more simulated games.
+A future `sim` command runs game simulations and produces a detailed log of all events within each round and statistical records for the game.
+It also can run high-performance Monte Carlo simulations to generate a CSV file with many statistics and results from thousands of simulated games.

-In addition to creating a detailed single game report, it can create videos to visualize the movement and combat, as seen in the following example:
+In addition to creating a detailed single game report, video output visualizes movement and combat within the game, as seen in the following example:

 <video width="360" height="240" controls>
   <source src="/img/cw-sim/example-sim-x4-3x3.mp4" type="video/mp4">